SkylineCommunications/dataminer-docs/release-notes/Class_Library/ClassLibrary_Range_1.1.md

 ### 1.1.2.11

-#### RemotePort would throw “null reference” exceptions when trying to retrieve a replicated element \[ID_30053\]
+#### RemotePort would throw 'null reference' exceptions when trying to retrieve a replicated element \[ID_30053\]

-RemotePort would throw “null reference” exceptions when trying to retrieve a replicated element.
+RemotePort would throw "null reference" exceptions when trying to retrieve a replicated element.

 #### Monitors that subscribe to a table can now execute code whenever data in that table is updated \[ID_30055\]